 ママ (Mama)

-An intimate and familiar way of saying mother.
-It is also sometimes used to refer to some women's properties, such as a bar.
+An intimate and familiar way to say mother.
+It is also sometimes used to refer to properties of some women, like a bar, for example.

 ママに聞いてみよう。